-Wi-Fi Multimedia (WMM)-multimedia WMM is based on the QoS mechanisms that were originally defined in the IEEE 802.11e amendment.
+Wi-Fi Multimedia Wi-Fi Multimedia (WMM) is based on the QoS mechanisms that were originally defined in the IEEE 802.11e amendment.
 WMM enables Wi-Fi networks to prioritize traffic generated by different applications.
 In a network where WMM is supported by both the access point and the client device, traffic generated by time-sensitive applications such as voice or video can be prioritized for transmission on the half-duplex RF medium.
-WMM mechanisms are discussed in greater detail in Chapter 9, "802.11 MAC Architecture."
+WMM certification is mandatory for all core certified devices that support 802.11n.
+WMM certification is optional for core certified devices that support 802.11 a, b, or g.
+WMM mechanisms are discussed in greater detail in Chapter 9, "MAC Architecture."

-WMM Power Save (WMM-PS)-multimedia WMM-PS helps conserve battery power for devices using Wi-Fi radios by managing the time the client device spends in sleep mode.

-Conserving battery life is critical for handheld devices such as barcode scanners and VoWiFi phones.
+WMM Power Save WMM Power Save (WMM-PS) helps conserve battery power for devices using Wi-Fi radios by managing the time the client device spends in sleep mode.
+Conserving battery life is critical for handheld devices such as barcode scanners and voice over Wi-Fi (VoWiFi) phones.
 To take advantage of power-saving capabilities, both the device and the access point must support WMM Power Save.
 WMM-PS and legacy power-saving mechanisms are discussed in greater detail in Chapter 9.

-Wi-Fi Protected Setup-security Wi-Fi Protected Setup defines simplified and automatic WPA and WPA2 security configurations for home and small-business users.
-Users can easily configure a network with security protection by using a personal identification number (PIN) or a button located on the access point and the client device.
+Wi-Fi Protected Setup Wi-Fi Protected Setup defines simplified and automatic WPA and WPA2 security configurations for home and small-business users.
+Users can easily configure a network with security protection by using either near field communication (NFC), a personal identification number (PIN) or a button located on the access point and the client device.